-- To consolidate or develop concepts, skills and learning processes e.g. learning to read, spell and commit to memory facts and information which are regularly needed and used. - To maximise pupils' opportunities for using and applying knowledge, skills and ideas which are developed in school, e.g. investigatory mathematics. - To give pupils opportunities to collect information and conduct personal research. - To provide pupils with more options about the time and resources they use in completing some tasks and assignments. - To work in partnership with parents in supporting children's learning.
+- ♦ To consolidate or develop concepts, skills and learning processes e.g. learning to read, spell and commit to memory facts and information which are regularly needed and used. - ♦ To maximise pupils' opportunities for using and applying knowledge, skills and ideas which are developed in school - ♦ To provide pupils with more options about the time and resources they use in completing some tasks and assignments. - ♦ To work in partnership with parents in supporting children's learning.